Oto-Manguean languages: Internal classification and reconstruction

-A genetic relationship between Zapotecan and Mixtecan was first proposed by Manuel Orozco y Berra in 1864; he also included Cuicatec, Chocho and Amuzgo in his grouping.
-In 1865, Pimentel added Mazatec, Popoloca, Chatino and Chinantec – he also posed a separate group of Pame, Otomi and Mazahua, the beginning of the Oto-Pamean subbranch.
-Daniel Brinton's classification of 1891 added Matlatzinca and Chichimeca Jonaz to Pimentel's Oto-Pamean group (which wasn't known by that name then), and he reclassified some languages of the previously included languages of the Oaxacan group.
+A genetic relationship between Zapotecan and Mixtecan was first proposed by Manuel Orozco y Berra in 1864; he also included Cuicatec, Chocho, and Amuzgo in his grouping.
+In 1865, Pimentel added Mazatec, Popoloca, Chatino, and Chinantec and also posed a separate group of Pame, Otomi and Mazahua, the beginning of the Oto-Pamean sub-branch.
+Daniel Brinton's classification of 1891 added Matlatzinca and Chichimeca Jonaz to Pimentel's Oto-Pamean group, which had not yet become known by that name, and he reclassified some languages of the previously-included languages of the Oaxacan group.
 In 1920, Walther Lehmann included the Chiapanec–Mangue languages and correctly established the major subgroupings of the Oaxacan group.
-And in 1926, Schmidt coined the name Otomi–Mangue for a group consisting of the Oto-Pamean languages and Chiapanec–Mangue.
-The Oto-Pamean group and the Main Oaxacan group were not joined into one family until Sapir's classification in 1929, where it was included in the Hokan family.
+In 1926, Schmidt coined the name "Otomi–Mangue" for a group consisting of the Oto-Pamean and the Chiapanec–Mangue languages.
+The Oto-Pamean and the Main Oaxacan groups were not joined into one family until Edward Sapir's classification in 1929, which included them in the Hokan languages.

-From the 1950s on reconstructive work began to be done on individual Oto-Manguean language groups.
-Proto-Oto-Pamean was reconstructed by Doris Bartholomew, Proto-Zapotecan by Morris Swadesh, Proto-Chiapanec–Mangue by Fernández de Miranda and Weitlaner.
-The classification by Campbell 1997 was the first to present a unified view of the Oto-Manguean languages.
+In the 1950s, reconstructive work began to be done on individual Oto-Manguean language groups.
+Proto-Oto-Pamean was reconstructed by Doris Bartholomew, Proto-Zapotecan by Morris Swadesh, and Proto-Chiapanec–Mangue by Fernández de Miranda and Roberto Weitlaner.
+The classification by Campbell (1997) was the first to present a unified view of the Oto-Manguean languages.
 In 1981, William Merrifield published a reconstruction of the kinship terminologies of each of the Oto-Manguean branches and of Proto-Oto-Manguean.
 Unpublished reconstructions of Proto-Oto-Manguean grammar have also been made by Terrence Kaufman.